EPCCed/Activities/Activities/Sort/Readme.md

 ![Simple boxes](imgs/setup1.png)

-moved on to use trugs and a boxe
+moved on to use trugs and a boxes:

 ![Box and trugs](imgs/setup2.png)